Stargor14/Stone-Scraper/README.md

 Well I guess this is jus way too fun, I'm making a type racer bot now

-https://twitter.com/90spics_ <-- scrap thjis cool anime page and auto set wallpaper or something every day with random photo from their feed
+https://twitter.com/90spics_ <-- scrap this cool anime page and auto set wallpaper or something every day with random photo from their feed

-Next I'm going to make a binary tree visualizer that takes in multidimensional arrays and creates a png for them, or console text
-Where to run recommender, input time distance speed direction etc of where uw ant to go

-Turns out u cant actually find geotags of everything, especilly not through scraping, cus it is borderline impossible to seperate every element
+Turns out u cant actually find geotags of everything, especilly not through scraping, it is borderline impossible to seperate every element with how twitter is trying to make it impossible to NOT use their api.
+Instead of tweet class name being "tweet" or "tweet-text" like in the past, they chosen to make the class names absolute giberish.
+The code is mostly just me trying to decipher where the text is.